JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 ```

 However, converting a `DataFrame` to a `Dict` is only useful when the elements are unique.
-Generally that is not the case, it is time to learn how to `filter` a `DataFrame`.
+Generally that is not the case and that's why  we need to learn how to `filter` a `DataFrame`.

 ## Filter and Subset {#sec:filter_subset}

 There are two ways to remove rows from a `DataFrame`, one is `filter` (@sec:filter) and the other is `subset` (@sec:subset).
-`filter` was added earlier to `DataFrames.jl`, is more powerful, and more consistent with syntax from Julia base, so that is why we start with discussing `filter`.
+`filter` was added earlier to `DataFrames.jl`, is more powerful and more consistent with syntax from Julia base, so that is why we start discussing `filter` first.
 `subset` is newer and often more convenient.

 ### Filter {#sec:filter}